Judge who gave Babri case verdict is appointed 'Up-lokayukta' | Law-Order

-Retired judge Surendra Kumar Yadav, who gave the verdict in the high-profile Babri mosque demolition case, took oath as an 'up-lokayukta in Uttar Pradesh on Monday.
+Retired judge Surendra Kumar Yadav, who gave the verdict in the high-profile Babri mosque demolition case last year, took oath as an 'up-lokayukta in Uttar Pradesh on Monday.

+As a judge of special CBI court, Yadav had on September 30, 2020 acquitted all the 32 accused, including BJP veterans LK Advani, MM Joshi, Uma Bharti and Kalyan Singh, in the case of demolition of Babri mosque in Ayodhya on December 6, 1992.

 ''Yadav was appointed as third 'up-lokayukta' by the Governor on April 6.
 On Monday, Yadav was administered oath by Lokayukta Sanjay Mishra in the presence of other senior officers,'' an official statement said here.